sangam-prasad/Transportation-management-system/README.md

 # TRANSPORTATION MANAGEMENT SYSTEM
-To reduce paper work going in current scenario with full security with full password protected
+To reduce paper work going in current scenario which is fully security with full password protected